 - Praamid (www.praamid.ee) and Kihnu Veeteed (www.veeteed.com) are the major operators – check websites for exact routes and prices.

 - The national bus network is extensive, linking all the major cities to each other and the smaller towns to their regional hubs.

 - All services are summarised on the extremely handy T pilet (www.tpilet.ee) site.

 - Don't presume that drivers will speak English.

 - Concessions are available for children and seniors.

 - Estonian roads are generally very good and driving is easy.

-- In rural areas, particularly on the islands, some roads are unsealed but they’re usually kept in good condition.
+- In rural areas, particularly on the islands, some roads are unsealed and without lines indicating lanes, but they’re usually kept in good condition.

 - Winter poses particular problems for those not used to driving in ice and snow.